Your newborn baby’s sleeping patterns

 If you’re a first-time parent, you may be anxious about the best way for you and your baby to sleep safely.
 If you’re not sleeping well, this can increase your anxiety levels.

-The Lullaby Trust provides safer sleep advice for babies.
+Find out more about safe sleep for babies.
 This may help give you peace of mind that you’re doing the best you can to get a good night’s sleep in the safest environment possible for you and your baby.

 The safest place for your baby to sleep is in a separate cot or moses basket in the same room as you for the first 6 months, even during the day.